wp-plugins/editorial-calendar/readme.txt

 The mouse wheel scrolling with the calendar is now working properly on WordPress 3.3.
 Previously it would only scroll up (into the past) and not down (into the future).

-The calendar is no translated into Japanese.
+The calendar is now translated into Japanese.
 Thanks to Masahiro who blogs at <a href="http://www.buslog.net/">http://www.buslog.net</a>.

 Support for WordPress version 3.3.1.